cuedego/secreon/README.md

 ## License

-This implementation is released into the Public Domain under CC0 and OWFa licenses.
+This project is dedicated to the public domain under the CC0 1.0 Universal (CC0-1.0) waiver.
+See the `LICENSE` file for the full text.